dsmHack/dev.dsmhack.org/content/project-framing.md

 - **Let them talk.** Try to avoid talking much beyond your questions.
 Don't interrupt and be ok with some silence after your questions.
 - **Dig into the why.** Anytime they veer into proposing solutions, dig deeper.
 "You say you need an app.
 Why?"
 "Tell me more about how X would change things."
 The technique of ["5 Whys"](https://www.mindtools.com/pages/article/newTMC_5W.htm) can surface an underlying need that may have simpler solutions than what they realize.
 - **Start broad, get more specific.**
 - **Ask for examples.** Get specific.
-"The last time" or "the worst time" is usually much more detailed.
+"The last time" or "the worst time" is usually much more detailed than the general average version of the story.

 ### Example Interview Questions
 - **How did you come to work at this nonprofit?**